endlessoblivion/HW/README.md

 ## Strategy

-During the tournament days (usually 5), only upgrade your titans by 4000 points to get the daily rewards.
+During the tournament days (usually 5), only upgrade your titans by `3000` points to get the daily rewards.
 Do NOT collect rewards from the event's quests, leave that to the last moments before the event ends.

 On the last day, 2-3 hours before the event ends, collect all the rewards from event's quests and invest all the resources needed to get to the 1st place, by a safe margin ahead of the 2nd place.
 The top 3 places are usually around 150 k - 200 k points, a safe margin would be +20 k points.

-Usually, there's a concurrent 3-day event **Power of the Titans**, which will force you to upgrade titan skins (up to 40 &times;) and titan levels (up to 80 &times;) to enjoy the synergy of both events, but at the same time revealing "your cards" to the tournament opponents, because the Power of the Titans usually (but not always) ends 1 day sooner than the Tournament.
-On the other hand, the shop of Power of the Titans (available for 1 day after the event) may help you get additional resources on the last day of the Tournament.
+Usually, there's a concurrent 3-day event **`Power of the Titans`**, which will force you to upgrade titan skins (up to 40 &times;) and titan levels (up to 80 &times;) to enjoy the synergy of both events, but at the same time revealing "your cards" to the tournament opponents, because the **`Power of the Titans`** usually (but not always) ends 1 day sooner than the Tournament.
+On the other hand, the shop of **`Power of the Titans`** (available for 1 day after the event) may help you get additional resources on the last day of the Tournament.

-During the last 3 days of the Tournament, there's usually a concurrent event **Foundations of Power**.
+During the last 3 days of the Tournament, there's usually a concurrent event **`Foundations of Power`**.
 Make sure to wait with spending of all relevant resources for this event, to enjoy the triple synergy:
 - 50 summoning spheres
 - all energy spending (bottles, mail gifts, etc.)
 - all emeralds spending